openannotation/annotator/doc/usage.rst

 Configuring and using Annotator
 ===============================

-This document assumes you have already downloaded and installed Annotator into your web page.
-If you have not, please read :doc:`installing` before continuing.
+This document assumes you have already downloaded and installed Annotator.
+If you have not done so, please read :doc:`installing` before continuing.

 The basics
 ----------